 The value of the bursary amounts to 1,620 CZK per month.
 Students must apply for the bursary in electronic form via the MU Information System between 1 and 20 November.
 An essential part of the application is a written statement (Sdělení pro účely přiznání stipendia, i.e. bursary allocation statement).
 This document includes a statement by the relevant state social assistance authority certifying that the student has for a certain period of time (generally from October to February or e.g. from October to August) been eligible for child allowance and that family income in the preceding year did not exceed 1.50 of the family’s subsistence minimums.
 In order to be eligible for a bursary, a student must likewise not exceed the standard length of studies.

-The bursary is paid out on a monthly basis between 1 October and 31 July, although the first payment is generally made in the first half of December and covers the current month as well as payments for October and November.
+The bursary is paid out on a monthly basis between 1 October and 31 July, although the first payment is generally made in December and covers the current month as well as payments for October and November.
 Further payments follow at the end of each subsequent month.

 Student may apply for a bursary retroactively, provided they do so at the Office for Studies of the Rector’s Office.
 The bursary allocation statement is valid for 21 months following the end of the year for which the family income was calculated.

 - The bursary may be granted only to students receiving child allowance in the Czech Republic.

 - The standard length of studies is generally 3 years for Bachelor’s degree programmes, 5 years for Master’s degree programmes, 2 years for follow-up Master’s degree programmes and 4 or 3 years for doctoral degree programmes.